lsst-dm/ap_verify_dataset_template/README.md

 `config`              | To be populated with dataset-specific configs.
 Currently contains an example file corresponding to the contents of `raw` and `refcats`.
 `templates`           | To be populated with `TemplateCoadd` images produced by a compatible version of the LSST pipelines.
 Must be organized as a filesystem-based Butler repo.
 Currently empty.
 `repo`                | A template for a Gen 2 Butler raw data repository.
 This directory must never be written to; instead, it should be copied to a separate location, and data ingested into the copy (this is handled automatically by `ap_verify`, see below).
 Note that the `_mapper` file will require updating for other instruments.
 `preloaded`           | To be populated with a Gen 3 Butler repository (see below).
 This repository must never be written to; instead, it should be copied to a separate location (this is handled automatically by `ap_verify`, see below).
-Currently empty.
+Currently empty, but can be populated from the other directories using `scripts/add_gen3_repo.py`.
 `refcats`             | To be populated with tarball(s) of HTM shards from relevant reference catalogs.
 Currently contains a small (useless) example tarball.
 `dataIds.list`        | List of dataIds in this repo.
 For use in running Tasks.
 Currently set to run all Ids.